-- Have completed previous course work in English, mathematics and reading provide documentation. - Have completed placement tests at another post- secondary institution provide documentation.
+- Have completed previous college level course work in English, mathematics and reading provide documentation. - Have completed placement tests at another California Community College provide documentation.

 See Prerequisite/Corequisite information in this catalog for further information.

 Students seeking an exemption from the matriculation process must submit an exemption form or email request.
 Forms are available online and at the college.